Topics:

 • Contribute to the web

-Writing for accessibility goes beyond correct spelling and grammar.
+Writing for accessibility is more than just correct spelling and grammar.
 It also means organizing content in a way that is scannable and readable.

 As you write, ask yourself these questions:

-• Could someone easily translate it into their preferred language?
+• Can someone translate it into their preferred language easily?

 • If a screen reader were narrating, would the order and flow make sense?